marchtea/mdtogh/descriptions.rst

 	$ mdtogh --user='your_github_username' --pass='your login password'

-Your info are sended through https which is safe. mdtogh will not save any your info.
+Your info are sended through https which is safe. mdtogh will not save any of it.

 book.json